-Costs not Covered.
+Costs not covered

-The university has determined that it will not cover costs for the following services related to remote work for either fully remote or hybrid employees.
+The university has determined that it will not cover costs for the following services related to remote work.
 Other items may not be covered in addition to this list.

 - Internet service or set up

 - Utilities

 - Remodeling costs related to office space

 - Lighting

 - At home storage of supplies

-On a case-by-case basis, the University will determine, with information supplied by the employee and the supervisor, the appropriate equipment needs (including hardware, software, and other office equipment) for each remote work arrangement.
+- On a case-by-case basis, the University will determine, with information supplied by the employee and the supervisor, the appropriate equipment needs (including hardware, software, and other office equipment) for each remote work arrangement.
 The Human Resource and University Information Services (UIS) departments will serve as resources in this matter.
 The UIS Service Desk should review and order all IT-related equipment, but departments are responsible for funding these purchases.
 To initiate the process, please email the UIS Service Desk, making sure to include manager approval and speedtypes on all purchasing requests.